L4z3x/goal_screener/README.md

 # Gaol_Screener
-a simple python app built with pyqt and pillow to boost your production by visualzing your goals/quest in the home background and tracking them (Ispired by AC valhala quest menu BTW)
+a simple python app built with pyqt and pillow to boost your production by visualzing your goals/quests in the home background and tracking them (Inspired by AC valhalla quest menu BTW)
+ ## Note
+ recommanded image size : 3840*2160
+ for linux machines, this app will work only on GTK-based DE (desktop enviroments)
  ## Example
  if this is your desktop background: